emberjs/rfcs/text/0000-remove-application-wrapper.md

 ```

 However, whatever the root is, the application adds another `<div>` wrapper
-that it's not requited anymore.
+that it's not required anymore.
 It's just a vestigial reminder of some implementation
 detail of how views worked in Ember 1.x.
 Some sort of wisdom tooth of the original
 rendering system that it serves no purpose today.